Roger N. Beachy

 Roger N. Beachy is an American biologist and member of the National Academy of Sciences who studies plant virology.
 He was the founding president of the Donald Danforth Plant Science Center in St. Louis, Missouri, and the first director of the National Institute of Food and Agriculture.

 Birth, family and education

 Roger N. Beachy was born in 1944 in Plain City, Ohio.
 His father was a mennonite minister who left school in the 8th grade.
 He became interested in plant biology as a high school student at Bethany Christian Schools in Goshen, Indiana.
-In 1966, he completed his BA from Goshen College in Goshen, Indiana.
-He then pursued a Ph.D. in plant pathology from Michigan State University and graduated in 1973.
-After defending his dissertation, Beachy began a postdoc in the lab of Milton Zaitlin at the University of Arizona, but he was only there for nine months when Prof. Zaitlin moved the entire research group to Cornell University, where Beachy remained for another four years.
+In 1966, he completed his BA at Goshen College in Goshen, Indiana.
+He then would complete a Ph.D. in plant pathology at Michigan State University in 1973.
+Beachy began a postdoc in the lab of Milton Zaitlin at the University of Arizona for nine months when Prof. Zaitlin moved the entire research group to Cornell University, where Beachy remained for another four years.